 In a 3-quart saucepan combine the raspberry puree, the remaining sugar, the lemon juice, and the eggs.
 Cook over medium-low heat, whisking constantly until the curd thickens and reaches a temperature of 185 degrees F.

-Do not attempt to rush this recipe by cooking over a higher temperature and do not leave the saucepan unattended.
+- Do not attempt to rush this recipe by cooking over a higher temperature and do not leave the saucepan unattended.
 If you have to walk away remove the pan from the heat.

 Other Fruit Curd Recipes

-- Strawberry Curd
+- Strawberry Rhubarb Curd Tarts

 - Cranberry Curd (bookmark this one for Thanksgiving and Christmas)